What Is the Difference Between Acute and Chronic Pain?

 What Are Some Hands-on Modalities that May Be Useful in Treating Chronic Pain?

-Manual therapies such as osteopathic manipulation, chiropractic manipulation, massage therapy, acupuncture, and prolotherapy are examples of adjunctive modalities that are useful in different types of chronic pain.
+Manual therapies such as osteopathic manipulation, chiropractic manipulation, massage therapy, and acupuncture are examples of adjunctive modalities that are useful in different types of chronic pain.

 Is manipulation helpful?